 Size of this unit is typically 36X84X36.
 It has the same lock system we use on all units; a single turn that sets 3 locks into place.

 The Vent Block provides safe ventilation for a storm shelter of concrete or block.
 The Vent Block is sized 8”X16.
-It is built with a weld stud design to allow it to set in place of a block and be anchored during the concrete back fill process for the shelter wall.
+It is built with either a weld stud design to allow it to set in place of a block and be anchored during the concrete back fill process or angle iron frame for anchoring with wedge anchors in to the shelter wall.

 Vent Block is made of 3/16 steel plate.
 It has an expanded metal grid to prevent debris pieces from entering the shelter.
 It will need the homeowner/contractor to add a screened cover on inside of shelter to protect interior of shelter from small insects.